Knio/dominate/README.markdown

     >>> print comment(p("Stop using IE5!"), condition='lt IE6')
     <!--[if lt IE6]><p>Stop using IE5!</p><![endif]-->

 More usage examples to come.
-Check out the `examples` folder as well.
+Check out the files in the `examples` folder too.

 Developed By